MaximovInk/MKPixelRot/README.md

 - Supports only SpriteRenderer

 ## Some feature plans:
-- [ ] Threaded generation
+- [x] Threaded generation
-- [ ] Using arrays insted of texture2d
+- [x] Using arrays insted of texture2d
 - [ ] Cache all textures in one scriptableObject?
+- [ ] Cache texture aligment (insted one row, make quad atlas)

 ## How it works
 - Script calculates all angles